apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 RANDOM can be used for reading and writing data from/into different subclusters.
 The common use for this approach is to have the same data in multiple subclusters and balance the reads across subclusters.
 For example, if thousands of containers need to read the same data (e.g., a library), one can use RANDOM to read the data from any of the subclusters.

+LEADER_FOLLOWER can be used in cross-cluster disaster tolerance, it's not for sharing overloads among sub-clusters.
+When using this mode like `-add /data ns2,ns1 /data -order LEADER_FOLLOWER`, `ns2` is considered an active subcluster and `ns1` is considered a follower subcluster.
+The order of namespaces is always `leader,follower,follower...`.

 To determine which subcluster contains a file: